hurricanemark/Weather_Report_NodeJS_EJS_Express_WeatherBit_API/README.md

 <br />

-> Below is the template for rudimentary completion of an example on interfacing with a weather data provider.
-For indepth logics and real life data implementation, continue to [here](public/README.md).
+> Below is the template for a rudimentary completion of an example on interfacing with a weather data provider.  <br /><span style="color:green">For indepth logics and real life data implementation, continue to</span> [here](public/README.md).

 <br />